-Business Conduct & Ethics Directors Senior Management Employees use his position to profit or gain some benefit or advantage for himself and/or his related interest.
-If an actual or potential An employee should disclose any relationship or association to the proposed supplier or contractor or its authorized representative to avoid possible conflict of interest.
-An employee should disclose any relationship or association to the proposed supplier or contractor or its authorized representative to avoid possible conflict of interest. (b) Conduct of Business and Fair Dealings A director should not use his position to profit or gain some benefit or advantage for himself and/or his related interest.
+Busine ess Conduct & Ethics Directors Senior Management Employees (a) Con flict of Interest A director should not use his position to profit or gain some benefit or advantage for himself and/or his related interest.
+If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately disclose it and should not participate in the decision-making process.
+An employee should disclose any relationship or association to the proposed supplier or contractor or its authorized representative to avoid possible conflict of interest.
+An employee should disclose any relationship or association to the proposed supplier or contractor or its authorized representative to avoid possible conflict of interest.
+Busir nduct of ness and Fair lings A director should not use his position to profit or gain some benefit or advantage for himself and/or his related interest.
 If an actual or potential conflict of interest may arise on the part of a director, he should fully and immediately They are prohibited from using their authority or position to favor a supplier or contractor in anticipation of a personal gain or benefit.
 They are prohibited from using their authority or position to favor a supplier or contractor in anticipation of a personal gain or benefit.